-The district employs a part-time school nurse and full-time health aide to provide health services to students at all school sites.
+The district employs a school nurse and a health aide to provide health services to students at all school sites.
 If your child is unwell during the school day, we endeavor to contact you or your listed emergency contact.
 It is important that you keep all contact telephone numbers current by calling the school secretary with changes, so we can inform you as soon as possible if your child is unwell or has an accident.

 If your child has special medical needs or you have concerns about your child’s health, call the school nurse.
 A plan of care can be developed in conjunction with you and, if necessary, your child’s doctor, to ensure that appropriate care is given at school.